 mini toys and stones.

-The result can be pain, infection and hearing loss.
+Resulting ear problems can be pain, infection and hearing loss.

 Your child might complain of discomfort or pain.
 Or you may notice them rubbing or pulling at their ear or having difficulty hearing.
 You may also notice discharge or blood coming out of your child’s ear or your child’s ear becoming red and swollen.
 If an insect has crawled or flown into your child’s ear, he may complain of a buzzing sound.